neondatabase/website/content/docs/manage/branches.md

 You can create and manage branches using the Neon Console or [Neon API](https://neon.tech/api-reference/v2/).
 This topic covers both methods.

 Before you can create a branch, you must have a Neon project.
-If you do not have a Neon project, see [Projects](../projects/#create-a-project).
+If you do not have a Neon project, see [Create a project](../projects/#create-a-project).

 ## Create a branch